Wid0wMak3r/Wid0wMak3r/README.md

 - 👋 Hi, I’m @Wid0wMak3r
-- 👀 I’m interested in Penetration Testing, Network Engineering, Programming
+- 👀 I’m interested in Penetration Testing and Programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently studying for the OSCP, I hold the GPEN, GCIH, and GSEC certificatons
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me...

 <!---
 Wid0wMak3r/Wid0wMak3r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.